TechPmCareerPath/AI_Job_Search_Center/README.md

 # AI_Job_Search_Center

 You have probably seen job search tools that can help you search for jobs, update your resume, and apply for jobs.
+Rather than a tool to automate the boring
-What about an end-to-end job search **PLAN** with weekly goals **you choose** and **ADVICE** to keep you motivated along the way?
+"Find job posting -> Apply for job -> Repeat" loop, what about an end-to-end job search **PLAN** with dynamic, weekly goals **YOU CHOOSE** and **DETAILED ADVICE** to keep you motivated along the way?

 **I created AI Job Search Center since it mirrors the job search plan I've been giving my coaching clients.**